 - The Joint Remote Sensing Research Program (JRSRP) Seasonal Fractional Cover and Ground Cover products available through TERN AusCover

 To fully utilise existing information, and to meet our objectives on behalf of the industry, Cibo Labs was engaged to put a new analytic framework in place.
 This involved the development of a data analysis environment to:

 - Integrate 30 years of satellite data identifying trends in woody vegetation and ground cover.
 Around 12 billion individual satellite pixels across the continent were analysed for each time period, requiring high-performance computing resources and contemporary data science techniques.

 - Analyse trends specifically relating to grazing regions and the continent

 - Analyse trends for every rural grazing property

 - Enable the seamless aggregation of data for on-going reporting in relation to Natural Resource Management (NRM) regions, Local Government, ABS and ABARES farm surveys, ecological regions, and project-specific reporting.

 Where are Australia’s beef producers?

 National statistics produced by the Australian Bureau of Statistics suggest there are 47,000 farms producing beef.
-This information doesn’t however provide detail on exactly where these farms are located for the purposes of analysing trends in vegetation and production to isolate the data for beef enterprises.
+This information doesn’t provide detail on exactly where these farms are located for the purposes of analysing trends in vegetation and production to isolate the data for beef enterprises.